IbrahimHaj14/inventory-reconciliation-agent/README.md

 ## What I'd do next

-The external APIs are currently deterministic simulations, and reliability history is held only in memory.
-Next steps would be SQLite-backed reliability history, bounded-concurrency async fan-out across SKUs, online Bayesian reliability updates, drift detection for inter-source agreement, real connectors behind the `Source` protocol, OpenTelemetry traces, a human-in-the-loop escalation queue, and learned thresholds validated against operational data.
+Reliability history is held only in memory.
+Next steps would be SQLite database reliability history.